 1. Vintage Arches Blanket

-I’ve decided to do this blanket for my 2022 afghan and so I’ve listed it here first.
+I was going to do this blanket for my 2022 blanket and fell way behind so I may try it again for 2023.
 I love that it is a vintage pattern and the rainbow type motifs are a great fit for the color changes throughout the year.

 This pattern will have 99 full motifs and 22 half motifs.
 That’s 121 total motifs.
 Each motif has a white base and three colored arches.

 To modify this pattern to be a temperature blanket you’ll change the color of each arch to that day’s color.
 1 bobble arch = 1 day.

 If you do one arch per day, 3 colored arches per motif, you would wind up with 363 total arches.
 Add two rows of border for the last two days of the year and that makes this a perfect temperature blanket for 2022.